Maronato/django-vue-template/README.md

 Feel free to add credentials for more services if you want.

 ## Updating the `/etc/hosts` file
-In production this template makes services available using subdomains.
-To reproduce this behavior when testing, you'll need to make sure that you computer understands subdomains on `localhost`.
-If you are using Chrome to develop then you are probably good to go, but otherwise you might want to configure your `/etc/hosts` to accept subdomains on `localhost`
+In production, this template makes services available using subdomains.
+To reproduce this behavior when testing, you'll need to make sure that your computer understands subdomains on `localhost`.
+If you are using Chrome to develop then you are probably good to go, but otherwise, you might want to configure your `/etc/hosts` to accept subdomains on `localhost`

 If you don't know how to edit your `/etc/hosts` file, follow this [tutorial](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)